alexchuber/Documentation/content/features/featuresDeepDive/gui/gui.md

 ---
 title: The Babylon GUI
 image:
-description: Learn all about the Babylon.js 2D GUI system.
+description: Learn all about the Babylon.js 2D and 3D GUI system.
 keywords: diving deeper, GUI, 2D
 further-reading:
   - title: How To Use the Selection Panel Helper